Genesis 3, 1 – 7

 Something to do

-As you start your Lenten journey, it might be good to take a fresh look at some of the areas of your life with which you find yourself uncomfortable.
+It might be good to take a fresh look at some of the areas of your life with which you find yourself uncomfortable.
 Is there something in the way you live out your "God-likeness" that you know to be wrong, and for which you find yourself tempted to find not very convincing reasons?
 And what can you do about it, during Lent?

 Something to pray

-Dear God, as we set out on the journey towards Easter, we ask you to travel with us, and to help us to lay down the unnecessary burdens that we impose upon ourselves.
+Dear God, on the journey towards Easter, we ask you to travel with us, and to help us to lay down the unnecessary burdens that we impose upon ourselves.
 We ask you to show us what these burdens are, to shine your light on the weak reasons that we find for clinging onto them, and to liberate us from their oppression, that we may walk more closely with you from today, and for the rest of our lives.
 Amen.